What is RoHS?

 These Regulations implement the RoHS Directive which bans the placing on the EU market of new electrical and electronic equipment containing more than the agreed levels of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyl (PBB) and polybrominated diphenyl ether (PBDE) flame retardants.

-Manufacturers, authorised representatives, importers and distributors need to understand the requirements of the RoHS Directive to ensure that they comply.
+Manufacturers, authorised representatives, importers and distributors need to understand the requirements placed on them to ensure compliance.

 More information about the Regulations and how to comply can be found throughout the website.